searchkit/searchkit/docs/docs/customisations-conditional-facets.md

           field: 'writers.raw',
           label: 'Writers',
           display: 'override',
-          multipleSelect: true
+          multipleSelect: true,
         }),
         new RefinementSelectFacet({
           identifier: 'actors',
           field: 'actors.raw',
-          label: 'Actors'
+          label: 'Actors',
         }),
         new RefinementSelectFacet({
           identifier: 'genres',
           field: 'genres.raw',
-          label: 'Genres'
+          label: 'Genres',
-        })
+        }),
       ],
+      [
-      [ // All Rules must be satisfied for the facets to be visible FacetSelectedRule('type', 'Movie') // Visible only when Movie has been selected in type ]
+        // All Rules must be satisfied for the facets to be visible FacetSelectedRule('type', 'Movie'), // Visible only when Movie has been selected in type ],
-    )
-  ]
-}
+    ),
+  ],
+};
 ```

 In this example, on the initial query only the type facet will be returned in the response.
 When you add a type filter with the value of "Movie", Searchkit API will return you all four facets.